azizqady/CSE543_Project/README.md

 # CSE543_Project
-A simple dumb mutative fuzzer written in java
+A simple dumb mutative fuzzer written in Java